GoonerM466/iptvboss-support-agent/docs/troubleshooting/05_epg_auto_sync_stopped_nogui.md

 **Mac:**
 - Grant Full Disk Access to IPTVBoss
-  - System Preferences ’ Security & Privacy ’ Privacy ’ Full Disk Access
+  - System Preferences â€™ Security & Privacy â€™ Privacy â€™ Full Disk Access
   - Add IPTVBoss
 - Consider using launchd instead of cron (more reliable on Mac)
 - Cron on Mac has additional permission restrictions